Why Skill Forge?

 | IDE built-in context (Copilot, Cursor) | Convenient, zero setup | Uses generic training data, not your project’s specific integration patterns |

-| Skill Forge | Every instruction cites upstream file:line at a pinned commit.
+| Skill Forge | Every instruction cites upstream — file:line@SHA for source skills, doc URL for docs-only skills.
 Falsifiable in 60 seconds. | Coverage depends on which tools you’ve installed (Quick / Forge / Forge+ / Deep tiers). |

 What “falsifiable in 60 seconds” actually means